snchild/projectilemotion/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used Visual Studio and Rust to develop this software.

-{Describe the programming language that you used and any libraries.}
+The equations that I used to calculate the values in this code are from the kinematic equations, namely x_f = x_i + v_i t + 1/2 a t^2.

 # Useful Websites